ReactiveX/RxGo/README.md

 	// Create an Observer object.
 	observer := &Observer{

-		// Function to call for every Event with a value
 		OnNext: func(e Event) {
                         xnums = append(xnums, e.Value.(int) * 2)
                 },

-		// If an event emits an error, panic
 		OnError: func(e Event) {
                         panic(e.Error)
                 },

-		// If the observable is about to end (last event), append 0 to xnums.
 		OnCompleted: func(e Event) {
                         xnums = append(xnums, 0)
                 },